lanl-ansi/Juniper.jl/docs/src/options.md

 ## Feasibility Pump

-MINLPBnB has the option to find a feasible solution before the branch and bound part starts.
+Juniper has the option to find a feasible solution before the branch and bound part starts.
 The following options to use the feasibility pump are described below.

 ### feasibility_pump::Bool [False]